The Light Doctor by Martin Moore-Ede MD PhD

 For many Indigenous peoples, the circadian rhythm is not thought of as a biological mechanism for sleep, rather a holistic, culturally and generationally internalised way of living in harmony with Nature's natural cycles.
 It represents an intimate connection to the land and the environment, where solar, lunar, planetary and seasons guide every activity and social interaction for the wellbeing of the community.

-It turns out that virtually every cell in our body has its own circadian clocks which are coordinated by a master pacemaker located in the primitive part of the brain where most of our automated no thought needed systems are found.
+It turns out that virtually every cell in our body has its own circadian clock, and these are coordinated by a master pacemaker located in the primitive part of the brain where most of our automated no thought needed systems are found.
 He says: as long as we lived in the natural 24-hour world order of regular dawns and dusks with bright sunight followed by dim moonlight or stalight, all these millions of clocks operated in harmonic synchrony.'

 It sounds like just the kind of world order I would be happy to live with.